LorenzoCazzaro/Verifiable-Learning-Robust-Tree-Ensembles/README.md

 # Verifiable Learning for Robust Tree Ensembles

-This repository contains the implementation of LSE e CARVE proposed by Calzavara et. al. in their research paper titled [Verifiable Learning for Robust Tree Ensembles](https://arxiv.org/abs/2305.03626).
+This repository contains the implementation of LSE e CARVE proposed by Calzavara et. al. in their research paper titled [Verifiable Learning for Robust Tree Ensembles](https://arxiv.org/abs/2305.03626) accepted at the ACM Conference on Computer and Communications Security 2023 (CCS 2023).
 This repository also contains the code and the scripts to reproduce the experiments described in the paper.

 ## System configuration